mrkkrp/markkarpov.com/tutorial/th.md

 ```

 Even though the quotes lookup everything from the current scope, it does not
-mean that new names cannot be generated this way, they can be:
+mean that new names cannot be generated this way:

 ```haskell
 λ> runQ [| \x -> x + 1 |]